Summit Insights slashes price target on ON Semiconductor Corporation [ON] – find out why.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for ON.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for ON Semiconductor Corporation go to 19.21%.

-There are presently around $32,271 million, or 98.40% of ON stock, in the hands of institutional investors.
-The top three institutional holders of ON stocks are: VANGUARD GROUP INC with ownership of 50,340,515, which is approximately 20.83% of the company’s market cap and around 0.30% of the total institutional ownership; BLACKROCK INC., holding 45,236,311 shares of the stock with an approximate value of $3.25 billion in ON stocks shares; and FMR LLC, currently with $2.83 billion in ON stock with ownership of nearly 17.036% of the company’s market capitalization.
+There are presently around $31,490 million, in the hands of institutional investors.
+The top three institutional holders of ON stocks are: VANGUARD GROUP INC with ownership of 50,340,515, which is approximately 20.83% of the company’s market cap and around 0.30% of the total institutional ownership; BLACKROCK INC., holding 45,236,311 shares of the stock with an approximate value of $3.17 billion in ON stocks shares; and FMR LLC, currently with $2.76 billion in ON stock with ownership of nearly 17.036% of the company’s market capitalization.